 - Brolene eye drops – suitable from birth for the treatment of minor eye infections.

 - Saline – you can get this in small sachets to bring – these are useful to use as an eye rinse in case of dirt in the eye – they also can be used to clean cuts or wounds and don’t take up a lot of space!

 - Burnshield Hydrogel 50ml – this handy little tube is great to have as a part of your first aid supplies but also in the case of bad sunburn (prevention, prevention, prevention, when it comes to babies in the sun though!!
 Hats, long sleeved UV swimwear, keep them in the shade when possible and lots of factor 50!)
-This stuff is all in the first aid kit we make up so click here to get great value if you are putting a kids kit together!

 - Diarrhoea and constipation – the heat can affect tummies of all ages and if your toddler also has a change of diet they may end up affected by gastrointestinal disturbances.
 Children over one year suffering from diarrhoea can use Dioclear sachets in addition to rehydration treatment (dioralyte) https://www.wonderbaba.ie/p/dioclear and children over two years can use laxose liquid for constipation, but actually glycerol suppositories would be more convenient to travel with and work just as well!
 Click here for my blog on diarrhoea and you can click here for my blog on constipation!

 - Dioralyte – This brilliant product needs to be made up appropriately in accordance with the information leaflet in the pack for it to work and it really helps to restore lost salts and prevent dehydration in children (they must be over one year – otherwise you must seek medical attention).
 If you have any suspicion your child may be dehydrated then you can give this and seek medical attention.